 A relatively short walk and you will be rewarded with spectacular 360-degree views.
-Displays are placed at the summit identifying parts of the panorama and rich history of the area.
+Displays are placed at the summit identifying landmarks in the panorama and the history of the area.

 16. Goldmining History

-Gold fever struck the region in the late 1800s and the remnants are still alive and well today.
-From the stamper batteries in Coromandel Town and Karangahake and the school of mines in Thames, to the open pit mine currently operating in Waihi.
+Gold fever struck the region in the late 1800s and the remnants are still visible today.
+From the stamper batteries in Coromandel Town and Karangahake and the school of mines in Thames, to the vast open pit Martha Mine in Waihi.

-Begin in Thames and take your time passing seaside settlements, and baches (kiwi holiday homes) along the way.
-With a rocky coastline on one side and Pohutukawa trees on the other the Thames Coast highway is a must do activity when in The Coromandel.
+Begin in Thames and take your time passing through seaside settlements, and baches (Kiwi holiday homes) along the way.
+With a rocky coastline on one side and Pohutukawa trees on the other the Thames Coast highway gives you a real taste of Kiwi life in The Coromandel.

 19. Coastal Walkway

-This walkway, from Fletcher Bay to Stony Bay, offers great views of the Coromandel coastline and offshore islands (Great Barrier Island, Cuvier and Mercury Islands)
+Connecting Fletcher Bay to Stony Bay at the very northern tip of The Coromandel, the walkway affords great views of The Coromandel coastline and offshore islands (Great Barrier, Cuvier and Mercury Islands)

-Revisit the days of old, admire antique stores overflowing with collectables.
-Discover some treasure in Paeroa, the antiques capital of New Zealand.
+Revisit the days of old, admire antique stores overflowing with collectables, and of course the giant L&P bottle, homage to the classic Kiwi beverage (and now chocolate!).
+Discover treasure in Paeroa, the antiques capital of New Zealand.